 - Savings of $180,000 for employees without children

 - Savings of $294,000 for employees with children

 - 4,781 man-hours

 COST EFFECTIVE SOLUTIONS THAT MATCH EMPLOYEES' NEEDS

-With so many options out there, with varying services, coverage areas, and payment options, due diligence in choosing a virtual healthcare provider is critical to provide cost effective health care solutions that also match your employees’ needs.
+With so many options out there with varying services, coverage areas, and pricing models - due diligence in choosing a virtual healthcare provider is critical to provide cost effective health care solutions that also match your employees’ needs.